 Shep says 1 PM, but no cameras

 Awesome!
-I started throwing stuff into a bag, as I’d already decided to spend the night at the casino hotel if there was a rehearsal, and then it hit me: I forgot to mention the hour time difference between home and the casino when I told Toby how far away I was.
+I started throwing stuff into a bag, as I’d already decided to spend the night at the casino hotel if there were a rehearsal, and then it hit me: I forgot to mention the hour time difference between home and the casino when I told Toby how far away I was.
 10:20 was 11:20, which was less then two hours until 1 PM, which meant there was no way I’d get there in time for a 1 PM rehearsal.
 I paused from packing long enough to fire off another message to Toby telling him that and asking if I should just forget it.
 He wrote back, “Get here when you can…”

 So I finished grabbing everything I could think of and was on the road by 10:25.
 Fortunately, the I-65 construction wasn’t an issue for northbound traffic (though southbound was backed up a couple of miles at one point), and I was able to make exceptionally good time.
 I learned that it *is* possible to get from my home to the casino in about 2 hours and 5 minutes.